Sddilora/ServerManagement/BackendNotes.md

-# This file contains the terms and explanatanions of the terms used in the project.
+# This file contains the terms and explanatanions of the terms used in the project's backend part

 ## Index